McNinja/Terraria-ColorBlind-Ores/README.md

 # Terraria ColorBlind Texture Pack

 So im color blind and finding ores with the Spelunker potion was basically worthless.
-So I changed the ore pictures for hard mode ores.
+So I changed the ore pictures for the major ores.

-Super basic pack, I changed it so that hard mode ores will just show a letter and a color.
+Super basic pack, I changed it so that ores will just show a letter and a color.

 ## Install
-Download `ColorBlindPack.zip` and place it into `Documents\My Games\Terraria\ResourcePacks` (Windows key + r)
+Download `ColorBindOrePack.zip` and place it into `Documents\My Games\Terraria\ResourcePacks` (Windows key + r)

 ## Examples
 ### Ore in the wild